phpstan/phpstan/README.md

 ### Existing error formatters to be used

-You can pass the following keywords to the `--errorFormat=X` parameter in order to affect the output:
+You can pass the following keywords to the `--error-format=X` parameter in order to affect the output:

 - `table`: Default.
 Grouped errors by file, colorized.
 For human consumption.
 - `raw`: Contains one error per line, with path to file, line number, and error description